 Those wishing to take a well-deserved break from studying can find solace in Bali.
 Whether you're travelling with school friends or venturing solo, the streets of Bali are often filled with fellow pupils seeking a taste of culture without being too far away from home.

 Whether it's a big birthday bash or pre-wedding party, Bali knows how to accommodate group getaways.
 Group-friendly hotels scatter the island offering amenities to keep everybody happy.
-Our policies cover a maximum of two adults plus their dependent children, so if you're looking to cover a big party, you'll need to contact us to arrange group travel insurance across multiple policies.
+Our TID policies cover a maximum of two adults plus their dependent children, so if you're looking to cover a big party, you'll need to contact us to arrange group travel insurance across multiple policies.

 While Bali is relatively safe to visit, it's always good to know some tips to make sure you've always got safety on your side.